-Mediation is an informal, voluntary process that allows the reporting party and responding party involved in an alleged complaint of discrimination or harassment to discuss their respective understandings of the incident with each other through the assistance of a trained mediator.
+Mediation (https://handbook.sxu.edu/student/code-conduct/mediation.html) is an informal, voluntary process that allows the reporting party and responding party involved in an alleged complaint of discrimination or harassment to discuss their respective understandings of the incident with each other through the assistance of a trained mediator.
 Mediation is designed to encourage each person to be honest and direct with the other and to accept personal responsibility where appropriate.
 Mediation is only offered as an option if both the reporting party and responding party are students at SXU.
 If either student is less than 18 years of age, the University may require that the minor student's parent consent in writing to the student's participation in the mediation.
 Mediation is not appropriate for certain cases, such as alleged sexual assaults, even on a voluntary basis.